In C++, functions are reusable blocks of code that perform specific tasks and can be invoked from other parts of the program.

 Functions without return

 If a function does not return any value, the return type void is used.
-These functions are generally used to perform actions without the need to return a result.
+These functions are generally used to perform actions without needing to return a result.

 For example, a function that prints a message to the console: